-Hearings and Determination Regarding Responsibility
+Determination Regarding Responsibility

-The District will designate an individual decision-maker or a panel of decision-makers to issue a written determination regarding responsibility.
+The District will designate an individual decision-maker to issue a written determination regarding responsibility.
 A decision-maker can either be a District employee or, where appropriate, a third-party.
 They cannot be the same individual as either the Title IX Coordinator or the investigator(s).